Ham Sausage-Polish (Kiełbasa szynkowa)

 - Manually cut lean pork into 2” (5 cm) cubes.
 Grind fat pork through ⅛” (3 mm) plate.
 Keep meats separate.

-- Emulsify ground pork adding cold water.
-Add remaining ingredients when emulsifying.
+- Emulsify ground fat pork adding cold water.
+Add spices when emulsifying.

-- Mix diced pork until gluey, then add emulsified mixture and mix everything well together.
+- Mix lean pork cubes with salt and cure #1 until sticky, then add emulsified mixture and mix everything well together.

 - Stuff firmly into 100-120 mm (4-5”) beef bungs or synthetic fibrous casings and tie the ends with twine forming a hanging loop on one end.
 Make 14-16” long sections.
 Lace up sausages with two lengthwise loops and loops across the casing every 2 inches.
 Prick any visible air pockets with a needle.